acailic/software-interview-prep/topics/javascript.md

 </details>

-### 7. What is the difference between Local Storage and Session Storage? :star:
+### 7. What is the difference between Local Storage and Session Storage?

 <details>
     <summary>